ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		-Rivals:
 		As a player I want to compete against other boats.
 		-Obstacles:
-		As a player I want things that impede my goal.
+		As a player I want things that impede my goal including random dynamic obstacles and static obstacles that do not change.
 		-Mini-game:
 		As a player I want a secondary minigame different in style from the main game.
 		-Main menu: